History class is much more than reading out of a textbook. Use these 10 tips to help make history class engaging and relevant to your students.

 Tip #13 Use Engaging Curriculum Materials

 At the end of the day, you still need to cover the contents of your curriculum.
 By integrating some of these tips into your daily lessons you will make history class more engaging for your students.
-If you teach Canadian history check out these two units by 2 Peas and a Dog which will help you keep your students engaged.
+If you teach Canadian history check out these units by 2 Peas and a Dog which will help you keep your students engaged.
 I hope you use these strategies to make history class engaging for your students.